Photographic Forensic Procedures

 Directions to jury in District Court and Supreme Court trials

-If identification evidence has been admitted, the judge is to inform the jury: that there is a special need for caution before accepting identification evidence; and of the reasons for that need for caution, both generally and in the circumstances of the case.
+If identification evidence has been admitted, the judge is to direct (tell) the jury certain things about the risks associated with identification evidence.
+This includes that there is a special need for caution before accepting identification evidence and of the reasons for that need for caution, both generally and in the circumstances of the case.

 Identification evidence is unreliable evidence